eslam1Mohammed/mystore2/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+hello mystore2 project is a simulation of an e-commerce website that provides some products that users can choose from if the user press the image of the product that gives him all product details and the user can add this item from details page to shopping cart page user can  add products from the product page to the shopping cart page and  then it contains the products list and the total calculation  of the product list user fills the form and press to submit button